Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 No-Tip Garbage Cans

-This gutter cleaner takes about 10 minutes to make, costs around $5, and will save you time and ladder climbing.
-Use 3/4-in.
-PVC pipe (the thick stuff, called “Schedule 40”), two elbows, a garden hose coupling and a cap.
-Drill four 1/16-in. holes in the cap as shown.
+This gutter cleaner takes about 10 minutes to make, and will save you time and ladder climbing.
+Use 3/4-inch PVC pipe (the thick stuff, called “Schedule 40”), two elbows, a garden hose coupling and a cap.
+Drill four 1/16-inch holes in the cap as shown.
 Make the handle as long as you need to comfortably reach your gutters, and cement the parts together.
-Discover the 56 most brilliant PVC hacks you’ve ever seen.

 Garage Door Saver